Case Study

 - Need for security improvements

-into central screening system
+- Integration of additional airlines into the central screening system

 Solution